MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/g-security-governance-and-compliance.md

 - Key Vault serves a security boundary since access permissions for keys, secrets and certificates are at the vault level.

-    - Key Vault Access Policy assignments grant permissions separately to keys, secrets or certificates, but do not support granular, object-level permissions like a specific key, secret, or certificate.
+    - Key Vault Access Policy assignments grant permissions separately to keys, secrets, or certificates but do not support granular, object-level permissions like a specific key, secret, or certificate.

     - Consideration should be given to isolate application/workload specific secrets and shared secrets as appropriate.